cometbft/cometbft/docs/references/architecture/adr-119-dog-mempool-gossip.md

 -  While we did not observe any single node missing out on transactions when the lowering the target reduncancy event to `0.1`, we do not advise users to do this without a strong justification and testing.

+- In networks that have slow connections between nodes (latencies bigger than 500ms), it is recommended to increase `config.dog_adjust_interval` to a higher value, at least as high as the maximum round-trip time (RTT) in the network.

 ## Consequences